oscart820102/lesson_ViewPager/README.md

 # lesson_ViewPager
-Notes and Examples about ViewPager, open Note_筆記 for more
+Notes and Examples about ViewPager, open Note_筆�? for more

 ##Notes